Sandpainting: Modern culture

 Artist included in the exhibit that use sand and techniques related to sand painting were: Elvira Wersche, who collects sands from all over the world to create geometric patterned paintings, only to be destroyed as part of a performance.
-Andy Goldsworthy is known for his ephemeral works using nature, and began sand painting in 1986, documented the deterioration of a giant ball of sand on the beach packed with bones for the exhibit.
+Andy Goldsworthy is known for his ephemeral works using nature, and began sand painting and drawing in 1986, documented the deterioration of a giant ball of sand on the beach packed with bones for the exhibit.
 Jim Denevan known for his massive raked sand paintings also shared documentation of his process on California beaches.
 Igor Eskinja used dust to paint an architectural floor plan in the galleries.
 Cui Fei produces calligraphic works in sand using tradition chak-pur and brushes.
 Vik Muniz uses dust, chocolate syrup, grains of sand, sugar, caviar, magazines and industrial garbage in a way that reflects sand painting.
 The rotating exhibit "Swept Away Projects" featured Linda Florence and Joe Mangrum whose works were added to the galleries after removal of previous works.
 Linda Florence used chalk to stencil patterns onto the floor and often uses various materials like sugar to create installations.
 Joe Mangrum poured coloured sand from his hand for two consecutive days on 8–9 May 2012 he titled "Asynchronous Syntropy" and an outdoor project that acted as a circumambulation of the museum itself.
 Mangrum worked a total of 24 hours over the span of two days, spontaneously improvising his sand painting design, only to have it quickly disappear under the bustle of Columbus Circle foot traffic.